 The shrine room should be kept tidy and uncluttered at all times.
 All unnecessary items must be left outside—food, bags, backpacks, computer bags and so forth.
 Books, notebooks, laptops, small purses and closed water bottles are permitted.
 Please help the shrine team by picking up after yourself when leaving the shrine room.

-Please do not use cameras or cell phones for taking photos during the teachings unless prior permission has been given.
-An official Lotus Garden photographer may be present.
+Use of cameras or cell phones for taking photos or making audio/video recording during the teachings is forbidden unless prior permission has been given.
+An official Lotus Garden photographer will be present.
+The teachings are recorded by Dharmashri staff and will be made available to authorized participants.

 Questions About Your Practice